tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the values of dwc:decimalLatitude, dwc:decimalLongitude, or dwc:stateProvince are EMPTY or invalid; COMPLIANT if the geographic coordinates fall on or within the boundary from the bdq:sourceAuthority for the given dwc:stateProvince (after coordinate reference system transformations, if any, have been accounted for), or within the distance given by bdq:spatialBufferInMeters outside that boundary; otherwise NOT_COMPLIANT. bdq:sourceAuthority default = "ADM1 boundaries" {[https://gadm.org]},bdq:spatialBufferInMeters default = "3000"
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the values of dwc:decimalLatitude or dwc:decimalLongitude are EMPTY or invalid, or dwc:stateProvince is EMPTY or not found in bdq:sourceAuthority; COMPLIANT if the geographic coordinates fall on or within the boundary from the bdq:sourceAuthority for the given dwc:stateProvince (after coordinate reference system transformations, if any, have been accounted for), or within the distance given by bdq:spatialBufferInMeters outside that boundary; otherwise NOT_COMPLIANT. bdq:sourceAuthority default = "ADM1 boundaries" {[https://gadm.org]},bdq:spatialBufferInMeters default = "3000"

 ### Information Elements